The Bellflower Bunnies season 3: Production

 As with season 2, The Bellflower Bunnies is a co-production of France's TF1, Euro Visual, Big Cash and Walt Disney Television, and Canada's Tooncan.
 Newcomers to the series included the Département de la Charente, Région Poitou-Charentes, and Peter Scheede Animation of Saint-Yrieix-sur-Charente.

 Production of this season began in 2005, and ended around early 2007.
 Returnees included director Eric Berthier, producer Patricia Robert, writer Valérie Baranski, executive co-producer Paul Cadieux, and executive producers Yves Pont and Franck Algard.

 Episodes

 Each episode in this season runs 22 minutes in length.
 Except for "Les Passiflore à la mer" (based on an original Beechwood Bunny Tale), the episodes are based on original scripts by Valérie Baranski.
 The English titles for this season's episodes come from broadcasts on other countries, such as TVP1 in Poland and Boomerang in Latin America/Brazil.

 The 38th episode in the official order, "Le violon du marais," aired in France before #37, "L'expédition glaciale."
 On KI.KA's list, however, "La reine des corsaires" ("Das Geheimnis von Schloss Meadow") comes at No. 37, while "L'expédition glaciale" is placed at No. 39 instead.

-Note: O = Corresponds to the official order as listed by Institut National de l'Audiovisuel (INA) and AnimezVous.com.
-B = Corresponds to TF1's broadcast schedule.
-Numbers to the right refer to their positions in this season.